circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ### Interpolating Environment Variables

-CircleCI does not support interpolation of environment variables.
+CircleCI does not support interpolation in configuration variables like `working_directory` or `images`.
 All defined values are treated literally.

 If you have bash installed,